Program in Japanese

 Japanese, B.A.

-For additional programs and courses in this department, see Modern and Classical Languages.
+For additional programs and courses in this department, see World Languages and Cultures.

 The Japanese major consists of at least 33 credits at or above the 201-level, with at least 28 credits taught in Japanese including the following coursework.
 This major will automatically satisfy the elementary competency in a foreign language requirement of the B.A. degree as noted in the B.A.
 Degree Requirements within the Academic Regulations section of this catalog.